The Eat Street Markets are Hamilton's iconic riverfront shipping container markets, which have morphed into Brisbane's very own Disneyland.

 It’s not all food at Eat Street Markets either, with a range of other vendors including a florist and a DIY candle making vendor.

 Need to know – there are two car parks on site, as well as limited street parking.
-Entry is by an online ticketed system.
+Entry is $2.50 for ages 12+.
+Children under 12 free.

 By Zoe Kirby